 3 Research Projects

 Your agent will present you with projects that match your criteria.
-Key factors to evaluate: developer track record, location quality, price per square foot vs. comps, deposit structure, estimated delivery date, and amenities.
+Key factors to evaluate: developer track record, location quality, price per square foot vs. comps, deposit schedule, estimated delivery date, and amenities.
 Browse our properties page and building pages for current projects including St. Regis Brickell, Cipriani, and Mercedes-Benz Places.

 4 Visit the Sales Gallery